MevSecurity/MevSecurity.github.io/content/posts/ParadigmCTF - /index.md

 <!--more-->

 > I accidentally sent some WETH to a contract, can you help me?
 >

 Here, we have 3 files here `MasterChefHelper.sol` `Setup.sol` `UniswapV2Like.sol`

-The vulnerable contract is `MasterChefHelper.sol`  (`UniswapV2Like.sol` is useless here)
+The vulnerable contract is `MasterChefHelper.sol` (`UniswapV2Like.sol` is **useless** here).

 First, The `Setup.sol` contract is creating the CTF, the contract is creating a vulnerable fork of a MasterChef (from Sushi).

-Then we can see the *whoops* comment because the admin sent **10 weth** at the wrong address (`MasterChefHelper`.
+Then we can see the *whoops* comment in the code below, because the admin sent **10 weth** at the wrong address...
 So we have to steal the 10 weth from the `MasterChefHelper`.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED